petersteele111/eup_photography/README.md

-# EUP Photography Mobile Application (Flutter Learnign App)
+# EUP Photography Mobile Application (Flutter Learning App)

 This is a first attempt at a Flutter app for a photography business that I run.